w3c/ColorWeb-CG/hdr_html_canvas_element.md

 _EXAMPLE_: A PC monitor in a bright environment might report a `maximumLuminance` of 600 cd/m² and a `referenceWhiteLuminance` of 400 cd/m².

-`screenColorInfo` can, for example, be used in the following scenarios:
+`colorInfo` can, for example, be used in the following scenarios:

 * an authoring application can use the information to (i) avoid image colors exceeding the color volume of the output device and (ii) correspondingly set